A relationship between the Kauffman bracket skein algebras and Roger-Yang skein algebras of some small surfaces: Introduction

 In \cite{RogerYang}, Roger and Yang generalized the Kauffman bracket skein algebra for a surface with interior punctures so that generators included both framed loops and arcs between punctures in the thickened surface.
 Skein relations were designed to capture the combinatorics of $\lambda$-lengths for Penner's decorated Teichmüller space of a punctured surface \cite{PennerDecoratedTeichCMP, PennerDecoratedTeichJDG}, and indeed, Roger and Yang proposed that their skein algebra should be a deformation quantization of Penner's decorated Teichmüller space of a punctured surface.
 This was later verified by relating the Roger-Yang skein algebra with Fomin-Shapiro-Thurston's cluster algebra for punctured surfaces \cite{MoonWongQT, MoonWongComp}, or alternatively by relating it with a suitably defined quantum torus \cite{BKLQTrace}.

 It is conjectured that the representation theory of the Roger-Yang skein algebra should encode hyperbolic geometric information about the punctured surface.
-In the analogous situation of the Kauffman bracket skein algebra for a closed surface, there is a Zariski dense subset where the maximal ideals of the center are in 1-1 correspondence with a point in the $\mathrm{SL}_2(\C)$-character variety \cite{FKBLUnicity, GJSUnicity, KKUnicity}, and there are general constructions of irreducible, finite dimensional representations from geometric data \cite{BonWonSkeinReps2, BonWonSkeinReps3}.
-In addition, there are explicit descriptions of representations for the Kauffman bracket skein algebra for some small surfaces \cite{TakenovReps, YuReps}.
-In contrast, very little is known about the representation theory of the Roger-Yang skein algebra when the surface has at least two interior punctures (and no marked points on the boundary); see \cite{KaruoMoonWongCenter} for further discussion and references.
+In the analogous situation of the Kauffman bracket skein algebra for a surface, there is a Unicity Theorem that says that a Zariski open dense subset of the $\mathrm{SL}_2(\C)$-character variety of the surface where points in the subset are in one-to-one correspondence with an irreducible, finite-dimensional representation of the Kauffman bracket skein algebra \cite{FKBLUnicity, GJSUnicity, KKUnicity}.
+Moreover, there are general constructions of irreducible, finite dimensional representations from geometric data \cite{BonWonSkeinReps2, BonWonSkeinReps3}, and for some small surfaces, these representations have been explicitly computed \cite{TakenovReps, YuReps}.
+In contrast, much less is known about the representation theory of the Roger-Yang skein algebra when the surface has at least two interior punctures (and no marked points on the boundary); see \cite{KaruoMoonWongCenter} for further discussion and references.

 The goal of this paper is to examine one of the simpler non-trivial Roger-Yang skein algebra, namely that of the twice-punctured annulus.
 Let us denote it by $\mathcal S^{RY}(\san)$.
-We first determine a finite presentation for $\mathcal S^{RY}(\san)$; see Section \ref{sec:pres}.
+We first determine a finite presentation for $\mathcal S^{RY}(\san)$ where the generators can be chosen to be ordered (as in \cite{FrohmanAbdielAGT}); see Section \ref{sec:pres}.
 Note that presentations are known only for a few cases for the usual Kauffman bracket skein algebra \cite{BullockPrz, CookeGenus2, CookeAskeyWilson} and the Roger-Yang skein algebra \cite{BobbPeiferInvolve, MoonPuncSph}.

 Our calculation of the presentation of $\mathcal S^{RY}(\san)$ revealed a close relationship with the skein algebra of the one-holed torus, denoted $\mathcal S(\torus)$.
 In particular, there is a surjective homomorphism of $\mathcal S^{RY}(\san)\to \mathcal S(\sto)$, and the kernel is nontrivial.
 In Section \ref{sec:relationships}, we construct this homomorphism, and give another example of such a relationship, between the Roger-Yang skein algebra of the thrice-punctured annulus and the Kauffman bracket skein algebra of the closed torus.
 In a forthcoming paper, we will investigate whether there is a general phenomenon explaining these relationships.